 - 33.3.1 The Tech Committee shall be made up of technically competent individuals who cover all the technical parameters of the Inboard classes.
 The committee shall be made up of a minimum of 7 and not more than 9 active members.
-The Tech Committee shall seek Associate Members to provide additional expertise in specific areas as the Tech Committee may deem necessary.33.3.2 In early November, the IRC Chairperson will announce that the IRC is forming the Tech Committee for the upcoming year and that - 33.3.2 In early November, the IRC Chairperson will announce that the IRC is forming the Tech Committee for the upcoming year and that nominations are open.
+The Tech Committee shall seek Associate Members to provide additional expertise in specific areas as the Tech Committee may deem necessary. - 33.3.2 In early November, the IRC Chairperson will announce that the IRC is forming the Tech Committee for the upcoming year and that nominations are open.
 Nominations, accompanied with a brief summary of qualifications, are to be submitted to the IRC Chairperson no later than November 30.
 By December 15th, the IRC chair will forward all properly submitted nominations, including resumes to the IRC for review.
 The IRC will vote to approve a minimum of six (6) to positions on the Tech Committee for that year.
 The Inboard Chief Inspector shall be seated as the seventh member of the Technical Committee.
-The IRC chair may appoint two (2) additional, if deemed necessary.
-The TCMs will be assigned their positions prior to the National Meeting; and their term will start after the National Meeting and continue through the end of the next National Meeting. - 33.3.3 Šhould it be necessary to replace a TCM, the IRC Chairperson will select a candidate, and submit the individual to the IRC for approval or disapproval.
+The IRC Chair may appoint two (2) additional, if deemed necessary.
+The TCMs will be assigned their positions prior to the National Meeting; and their term will start after the National Meeting and continue through the end of the next National Meeting. - 33.3.3 Should it be necessary to replace a TCM, the IRC Chairperson will select a candidate, and submit the individual to the IRC for approval or disapproval.
 The new TCM will serve for the balance of the current term. - 33.3.4 A minimum of one member of the Tech Committee shall be a member of the IRC. - 33.3.5 Associate TCMs are appointed by the Tech Committee.
 Associate members serve in an advisory role, and as such do not vote on rules.
-Associate TCMs serve for the current year.

-33.3.6 Expertise: TCM candidates/members shall have engine expertise in one or more of the following areas: 2 cycle and 4 cycle engines, stock and modified; carburetors and injection; racing gas and methanol.
+Associate TCMs serve for the current year. - 33.3.6 Expertise: TCM candidates/members shall have engine expertise in one or more of the following areas: 2 cycle and 4 cycle engines, stock and modified; carburetors and injection; racing gas and methanol.
 Other expertise in the areas of Hulls and Hardware would be a plus.
 Technical expertise in hulls (runabouts, SS/PS, Cracker Box and Jersey Skiff, and Hydroplanes, materials/processes, wood and molded), and in hardware (steering, rudders, fins, struts, and safety systems) will be the primary focus for associate members.